 Grouping Clusters of Related Products Together

 Perhaps you went to a big-box store to buy a single item, like a new camping tent.
-Because these stores are huge, they can stock it with tons of tempting items around every turn, so when you go to the aisle that sells tents, you’ll also find other camping supplies like sleeping bags and fishing rods.
+Because these stores are huge, they can stock up with tons of tempting items around every turn, so when you go to the aisle that sells tents, you’ll also find other camping supplies like sleeping bags and fishing rods.
 Even if you didn’t intend to buy these items, when you see them, you might just add them to your cart.

 It might be embarrassing, but we’ve probably all caught ourselves singing along to the music at a big-box store at one time or another.
 The music is intentionally catchy, Business Insider reported.
 The playlists are carefully curated to make you want to stay in the store longer, tempting you to keep shopping and spending more money.